 Today's wood paneling is in some ways a jump backward over the cheap products of the 1960s and 1970s to the glory days of solid wood paneling, but with many modern improvements.
 The following pages will explain why today's paneling is not the same as your grandfather's 1970s paneling.Continue to 2 of 5 below.

 The Virtues of Today's Wood Paneling

-But today's products feature exciting solid hardwood veneers, including wenge, mahogany, zebrawood, Macassar, or teak, not to mention the standard favorites, such as oak, maple and birch.
+Today's products feature exciting solid hardwood veneers, including wenge, mahogany, zebrawood, Macassar, or teak, not to mention the standard favorites, such as oak, maple, and birch.
 Rather than the whisker-thin veneers used in the 1960s, these veneers are more legitimate and substantive.
-And modern paneling features better mounting systems, improved edges, and custom sizing.
+Modern paneling features better mounting systems, improved edges, and custom sizing.

 Variable and Custom Sizing

 The 4 x 8-ft. sheets found at big-box home improvement stores can give a room that "paneled look"--and not in a good way.
 Big sheets can impose on a room.
 Typically, panel manufacturers have tried to mitigate this by creating vertical grooves, imitating the look of long individual boards.